 Source date: 220 AD

 Key actions: Purges Heat from the Stomach and Intestines.
 Relieves constipation.

-Because it is a formula often recommended to treat the pattern 'Yang Excess or Full Yang' of which manic behavior is a symptom.
+Because it is a formula often recommended to treat the pattern 'Yang Excess or Full Yang' of which hyper-active is a symptom.

 Its main actions are: Cools the Blood, drains Fire and stops reckless movement of Blood.
 Clears Heat and Fire and stops tremors and convulsions.
 Cools Fire and expels toxins.